 WEP keys are hard to create, enter, and change, compared to most other password systems.
 Users or administrators must enter the WEP key manually (and tediously) on each computer they want to connect to a WEP-protected network.
-A few systems have appeared that ease entry by storing the key on a removable USB flash drive or by creating and exchanging a key when you press a special button.
-Those options require you to have the right devices from a single maker, typically.
+A few systems tried to ease this entry by storing the key on a removable USB flash drive or by creating and exchanging a key when you press a special button.
+Those options required you to have the right devices from a single maker.